nens/threedi-docs/source/h_computational_grid.rst

    Example of a staggered 2D grid including a refinement; water levels/ pressures are defined in the cell centres (blue dots) and velocities at the cell edges (blue bars).
 Water level domains are indicated by blue areas, and the momentum domains by green and orange areas.

 The hydrodynamic computations are based on the conservation of volume and momentum.
-In the next sections (:ref:`cons_volume`,  :ref:`onedee_flow`, :ref:`surface_flow`, and :ref:`groundwater`), the methods concerning these computations are discussed.
-In order to solve the equations, the domains in which they are valid need to be defined first.
+See :ref:`cons_volume`, :ref:`onedee_flow`, :ref:`surface_flow`, and :ref:`groundwater` for more information.
+In order to solve these flow equations, the domains in which they are valid need to be defined first.
 In the Figure above, the volume and momentum domains are shown.

 Grid refinement in 2D
 ^^^^^^^^^^^^^^^^^^^^^

 The computational cost of a simulation is strongly related to the number of computational cells.
 One always needs to find a balance between grid resolution and computational time.
 In a model area, there are often regions in which flow is more complex or for which results with a finer resolution are required.
 To optimise the computational cost and grid resolution, users can refine the grid locally.
 3Di uses a method called quad-tree refinement.
-With this method, refinements are placed by dividing neighboring cells by a factor 4 (Figures below and above).
+The grid is refined subdividing cells in four; a cell edge can not be smaller less than half of its neighbour (see the Figure below).
 This is a simple refinement method that forces smooth grid variations, enhancing accurate solutions of the equations.

 .. figure:: image/b1_6_quadtree_grid.png
    :figwidth: 400 px